rerun/rerun/modules/stubbs/commands/archive/README.md

 the included modules and then executes the included `rerun` executable in the user's current working directory.

+RPM format archives are built with "requires" and "provides" metadata that reflects Rerun's compliance with the [Semantic Versioning Specification](http://semver.org).
+The module RPM <i>requires</i> the (same) major version of both Rerun itself and the list of modules specified by the module's "REQUIRES" metdata token.
+Additionally, the  module RPM <i>provides</i> its major version to resolve installation depenendencies (typically using yum(8)).

 Refer to the stubbs:archive script source for further details.